Measures of Mortality

 - Leading Causes of Death Tables by SES (Median Household Income), 2011-2018

 Life expectancy is one of the Top 10 Indicators measured for the County of San Diego’s Live Well San Diego vision for healthier, safer, and thriving communities.
 This measure is a widely used indicator for the capability to live a long and healthy life and reflects the overall mortality of a population.
-This document includes life expectancy by gender, race/ethnicity, geography, and overall for San Diego County.
+The life expectancy brief includes life expectancy by gender, race/ethnicity, geography, and overall, for San Diego County.

 The Smoking Attributable Mortality tables estimate the number of San Diego County residents who died due to smoking.
 The tables display the five-year average deaths, attributable fractions, and the estimated smoking attributable mortality for San Diego County and each of the Health and Human Services Agency Regions.
 Five-year average of deaths were calculated for certain diseases or conditions where there is evidence of a relationship between the disease or condition and smoking or secondhand smoking.2 Attributable fractions are the proportions of a specific disease or condition that would be attributable to smoking and come from the Centers for Disease Control and Prevention’s Smoking Attributable Mortality, Morbidity, and Economic Costs System.3 The estimated smoking attributable mortality was calculated by multiplying the attributable fraction by the five-year average of deaths due to a disease or condition.